Pizzicato Five

 Pizzicato Five (formerly typeset as Pizzicato V and sometimes abbreviated to P5) was a Japanese pop band formed in Tokyo in 1984 by multi-instrumentalists Yasuharu Konishi and Keitarō Takanami.
 While it began as a quintet, after personnel changes in the late 1980s the band gained international fame as a duo consisting of Konishi and vocalist Maki Nomiya.
 With their music blending together 1960s pop, jazz and synth-pop, the group were a prominent component in the Shibuya-kei movement of the 1990s.

-Pizzicato Five was a hugely prolific group during its existence, usually releasing at least a studio album each year in addition to various EPs and remix albums.
+Pizzicato Five was a prolific group during its existence, usually releasing at least a studio album each year in addition to various EPs and remix albums.
 Their music has appeared in numerous movies, television episodes, and video games.
 The English version of their 1991 song "Baby Love Child" was featured in the Futurama episode "Leela's Homeworld".

 History

 1980s

 Pizzicato V began in 1984 when university students Yasuharu Konishi and Keitarō Takanami first met at a local music society conference.
 Ryō Kamomiya, Mamiko Sasaki, and Shigeo Miyata were soon recruited after a few years.
 Miyata left the group almost immediately but the four remaining members kept the name Pizzicato V. The band released its first single on Haruomi Hosono's Non-Standard label (Teichiku Records), a 12-inch release titled "The Audrey Hepburn Complex" which was produced by Hosono, in 1985.
 They followed this with the single "Action".

 In 1986, Pizzicato V signed with CBS/Sony (now Sony Music Entertainment Japan).
 In 1987, the band released their first all-new album, Couples.
 It was a commercial failure, and the record company began pressuring the band to find a new lead singer.
 Kamomiya and Sasaki decided to quit.
 Takao Tajima, Original Love's frontman, joined the band soon as the new vocalist.
 He decided to work at these two bands.
 With Tajima, the band released its second album, Bellissima! in 1988.

 The next two albums, 1989's On Her Majesty's Request and 1990's Soft Landing on the Moon, were also commercial failures.